scottanthonymurray/es6-workshop-campus-detect/README.md

 Boilerplate for an ES6 module that uses the [Campus Detection Service API](https://developers.iu.edu/resources/campus-detection-api/).

-> For use as part of the JavaScript Community Workshop at [Statewide IT 2019](https://statewideit.iu.edu/).
+For use as part of the JavaScript Community Workshop at [Statewide IT 2019](https://statewideit.iu.edu/).

+> Before you start, check out the [list of best practices for writing modules](https://github.com/scottanthonymurray/es6-workshop-boilerplate/blob/master/README.md).

 ## How it should work